cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ### Creating /speedtest

 As a start, we're going to create a simplified version of the /speedtest endpoint that only accepts a simple user model.
-Create another class named `HelloResource` under `/src/main/kotlin/com.speedtest.api/` and add the following code:
+Create another class named `SpeedTestResource` under `/src/main/kotlin/com.speedtest.api/` and add the following code:
 ```kotlin
 package com.speedtest.api